 - 2 Tsp Onion Powder

-Moisten chicken breast with olive oil and then generously apply blackened seasoning mixture on both sides, set aside.
+- Moisten chicken breast with 1/2 tbsp melted butter and then generously apply blackened seasoning mixture on both sides, set aside.

-Add oil to cast iron skillet, and heat on high until skillet is sufficiently hot.
+- Add remaining melted butter to cast iron skillet, and heat on high until skillet is sufficiently hot.

-Add chicken breast to the skillet (careful not to overcrowd the skillet), cook for 2 minutes.
-Turn after two minutes and cook the other side.
+- Add chicken breasts to the skillet (careful not to overcrowd the skillet), cook for 4 minutes.
+Turnover and cook for another 3 minutes.
 The chicken breast is done when its center has reached an internal temperature of 165 degrees.